tsatria03/CookyCraze/docks/readme.txt

 Triggers a yes or no confirmation prompt when the bet meets or exceeds the threshold.

 Set use_percent to false to treat the amount as a flat value.
-Set use_percent to true to treat the amount as a percentage of what the player currently holds, so 25:true prompts when the bet is 25 percent or more of their current stat.
+Set use_percent to true to treat the amount as a percentage of what the player currently holds.

+For example, 25:true prompts when the bet is 25 percent or more of their current stat.

 Set the amount to 0 to disable the prompt entirely.